-Whether you’re excited your last tax statements arrived or you’re dreading pulling all of your tax paperwork together, it’s time to consider preparing your taxes.
+Whether you’re excited your last tax statements arrived or you’re dreading pulling all of your tax paperwork together, it’s time to do your taxes.

 No matter when you decide to begin, you still may have one important question – Is it worth the money to have my taxes done by a professional?